kovidgoyal/calibre/manual/faq.rst

   * Create a free GMX account at `GMX <https://www.gmx.com>`_.
   * Goto :guilabel:`Preferences->Sharing by Email` in calibre and click the :guilabel:`Use GMX` button and fill in the information asked for.
-  * Log into your GMX account on the website and enable SMTP sending (`Settings->POP3 & Imap->Send and receive emails via external program`)
+  * Log into your GMX account on the website and enable SMTP sending (`Settings->POP3 & IMAP->Send and receive emails via external program`)
   * calibre will then be able to use GMX to send the mail.
   * If you are sending to your Kindle, remember to update the email preferences on your Amazon Kindle page to allow email sent from your GMX email